South Eveleigh: History and project development

 Originally called Advanced Technology Park, the Australian Technology Park occupies the site of the former Eveleigh Railway Workshops.
 Other sites initially considered for the park were the ACI site in Waterloo, the Department of Defence site in Zetland and Homebush Bay.
 The three universities (University of Sydney, University Technology Sydney and University of New South Wales) favoured the Eveleigh site.

 The actual conception of the ATP dates back to as early as May 1989.
-In 1998, Professor Trevor Cole, the then Executive Director of The Warren Centre for Advanced Engineering of The University of Sydney was asked to document the early years.
+In 1998, Professor Trevor Cole, the then executive director of The Warren Centre for Advanced Engineering of The University of Sydney was asked to document the early years.

-In August 1990, the Business Liaison Office of The University of Sydney prepared a comprehensive report detailing some 'perspectives and recommendations for the establishment of a smart city on the then Eveleigh railway yard site' - this followed an overseas study tour to 15 science parks, principally in the USA, but also in the UK (Cambridge), Japan and Sweden.
+In August 1990, the Business Liaison Office of The University of Sydney prepared a comprehensive report detailing some 'perspectives and recommendations for the establishment of a smart city on the then Eveleigh railway yard site' – this followed an overseas study tour to 15 science parks, principally in the US, but also in the UK (Cambridge), Japan and Sweden.

 The project to create an Australian Technology Park was launched in 1989 when Tom Forgan agreed to provide the related consultancy services to the University of Sydney based on findings from John O’Hara in 1982 on the overseas migration of technology and researchers.
 The University of Sydney submitted to the State Rail Authority on the potential of the Eveleigh site for such a venture.
 The site was secured in 1993.

 The creation of the Australian Technology Park was spearheaded by the University of Sydney, University Technology Sydney and University of New South Wales.
 The project's development was led by an Interim Board (later the Board) that was headed by John Conde, and included John Niland (then Vice Chancellor of the University of New South Wales), Gavin Brown (then Vice Chancellor of University of Sydney), RD Guthrie (then Vice Chancellor of University of Technology Sydney), Bruce Jones, Peter Fritz, AJ Gillespie and Thomas John Forgan.
-Thomas John Forgan then served as Executive Director of the Park, and was tasked with championing the Park, designing its theme and creating industry interest.
-Forgan was awarded an honorary Doctor of Engineering by the University of Sydney and an Order of Australia Medal in recognition of his outstanding role.
+Thomas John Forgan then served as executive director of the park, and was tasked with championing the Park, designing its theme and creating industry interest.
+Forgan was awarded an honorary doctor of engineering by the University of Sydney and an Order of Australia Medal in recognition of his outstanding role.

 The Australian Technology Park Interim Board engaged Farrel Management to prepare a business plan.
-A budget of S$22 million over five years was approved by Premier John Fahey on 29 August 1994.
+A budget of $22 million over five years was approved by Premier John Fahey on 29 August 1994.